The Folk Ramblers: Bill Cohen and Carl Yaffey.

 Carl’s professional life began with his move to Columbus to accept a job as a systems analyst/programmer with Bell Laboratories, now Lucent Technologies.
 After retiring from Lucent in 1989, Carl established his own business, Yaffey Software Development, in order to do independent software design.
 His other interests and hobbies include Amateur Radio (K8NU), reading, walking, and dancing (balkan, contra, folk).
 Carl is married to Debbie Shaw and lives with her by a wonderful ravine in Columbus.

-Carl is now a full-time musician.
-He is the author of several Mel Bay books, "A Banjo Player's Guide to Jamming", "A Flatpicker's Guide to Jamming", "A Mandolin Player's Guide to Jamming", “A Bass Player’s Guide to Jamming”, and “A Fiddle Player’s Guide to Jamming”.
+Carl is the author of several Mel Bay books, "A Banjo Player's Guide to Jamming", "A Flatpicker's Guide to Jamming", "A Mandolin Player's Guide to Jamming", “A Bass Player’s Guide to Jamming”, and “A Fiddle Player’s Guide to Jamming”.
 Carl formerly taught clawhammer and 3-finger banjo, guitar, mandolin, and and bass and is now retired.
 He plays banjo in the old-timey band “The Timbre Wolves” and the bluegrass band, “Clintonville Grass”.
 He plays bass with “BluesSwing”.